pierva/host-static-website-aws/README.md

 ![alt create bucket](/images/s3/create-bucket.png)

 ### Upload files to the bucket
-Now that the bucket has been created, we can actually upload our website content in it.
+Now that the bucket has been created, we can upload our website content in it.
 Click on the bucket name to open the bucket console.

 ![alt click on bucket name](/images/s3/click-on-bucket.png)